8 easy ways to improve your home internet

 Set yourself up with beautiful home internet

 It's the same for your home internet.
-We're committed to delivering fast and reliable internet, but to keep it performing at its best there are some things you can do to help create a great experience.
+We're dedicated to delivering a connection that's fast and reliable - but to keep it performing beautifully, follow our easy optimisation tips.

-For terminology used in this article, jump to Definitions.
+For terminology in this article, jump to Definitions.

 See our Home Internet plans